Are Alaska Bear Adventures Tours Worth It?

 Because the weather in Alaska is so fickle, always dress in layers.
 Pack for cool, wet, and warm weather.
 You’ll want to bring a raincoat.

 Alaska Bear Adventures allows guests to bring up to ten pounds in a book bag.
-Bring water, snacks, and whatever else you need during the day.
+Bring water, lunch, snacks, and whatever else you need during the day.

 Is It Safe to Take an Alaska Bear Adventures Tour?